MendyBerger/input-date-to-js-date/README.md

 # input-date-to-js-date

-Functionality for converting html-date-inputs to JS-date-objects.
+Functionality for converting html-date-inputs to JS-date-objects and vice versa.

 ## The problem
 HTML supports multiple time-related input types like: time, date, week, month, and datetime-local.
 All this is great, however, there can be one small problem: we need a way to set the value of the input from a JavaScript Date object, as well as a way to get the value from the input into a JavaScript date object.
 View [the problem on codepen](https://codepen.io/MendyBerger/pen/zYBvOKW).

+## Getting Started
+run `npm i input-date-to-js-date`.

 ## Example usage
 ```html